The Clear Edge

 • Read The 30-Hour Week: Systems that run your business without you

 These templates give you clear communication.
-Those frameworks give you systematic client management.
+Those frameworks give you systematic client management across delivery, relationships, and time at $68K–$96K/month.

 Here’s what you do right now: